In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Southwest of the Caves

 Head 12 minutes southwest from the caves, and you’ll land at the Kawartha Sweets & Eats shop.
-The food here is fantastic!
+The food here is fantastic and sells out pretty quickly!
 Baked daily are fresh butter tarts, breads, cinnamon buns and massive donuts that can at least feed two.
 New this year is a take-out window, where you can order everything from fresh-cut fries, locally sourced beef burgers, hot dogs, etc. Our favourite, hands down, is the poutine.
 It is loaded and full of flavour!

 West of the Caves